pulp/pulpcore/docs/settings.rst

 CHUNKED_UPLOAD_DIR
 ^^^^^^^^^^^^^^^^^^

-   A directory used exclusively for uploaded chunks.
+   A relative path inside the MEDIA_ROOT directory used exclusively for uploaded chunks.
 The uploaded chunks are stored in the default storage specified by ``DEFAULT_FILE_STORAGE``.
 This option allows users to customize the actual place where chunked uploads should be stored within the declared storage.
+The default, ``upload``, is sufficient for most use cases.
+A change to this setting only applies to uploads created after the change.

 CONTENT_ORIGIN
 ^^^^^^^^^^^^^^